Life Long Learning

 Leisure & Well-being

-To replicate a normal, fulfilling day with balanced activities, and to promote the ability to gain enjoyment from activities such as hiking, going for a walk; swimming, watching TV, listening to music, ball skills, ten pin bowling; computer games and games console games, reading/looking at books.
+To replicate a normal, fulfilling day with balanced activities, and to promote the ability to gain enjoyment from activities such as going for a walk; swimming, watching TV, listening to music, ball skills, ten pin bowling; computer games and games console games, reading/looking at books.
 Often these skills have to be developed.

 To continue to develop learning readiness as an essential component of future learning.
+The programme aims to ensure post-school numeracy and literacy functioning is maintained, and developed further.

 Games & Leisure

 Enrollments are done through interviews and a trial visit to ensure best fit of the programme to the applicant.
-A monthly fee is payable in advance.

 +27(82) 499 7012